-Worst case operational temperature for EMxxLX devices is extreme cold environments for write operations.
+Worst case operational temperature for EMxxLX device is extreme cold environments.
 Conversely higher Ta operating temperatures is the ideal operating environment when discussing endurance.

-To determine the maximum number of writes or 'endurance' of an individual cell, several factors are taken into consideration.
+To determine the maximum number of writes or 'endurance' of an individual cell several factors are taken into consideration.